CP-Island-Localhost-Server/CP-Island-Project/README.md

 and

-B: NOT attempt to harm Disney's or any other company's name or/and image.
+B: NOT attempt to harm Disney's or/and any other company's name or/and image.